ppuzio/text-corrector/README.md

+# Lessons learned developing this

+- Tried to implement a menubar application - the Python way of working with MacOS was less than ideal and I'll probably rewrite it to Swift one day
+- Choosing the model took some time - the Grammarly's was the first one that was actually reliable, even though it needed fine-tuning (it kept adding a lot of stuff like emoticons)
+- It also required some polishing of the prompt - too harsh and the answers were empty, too lax and there were no corrections
+- Paid models like Gemini Pro Max (0.05$ per prompt) actually weren't much more helpful, and they actually generated "test" scripts that didn't even compile :) a dollar terribly spent

 # Text Corrector

 A macOS menubar application that corrects English text grammar on the fly using AI language models.
-Simply copy text, press the keyboard shortcut, and paste the corrected version.
+Simply copy text, click the menubar icon to correct it, and paste the corrected version.

 ## Features

 - Grammar correction using Grammarly's coedit-large model
-- Activated with a simple keyboard shortcut (⌘+`)
+- Accessible from the menu bar
 - No internet required - runs completely offline
 - Preserves clipboard content
 - Simple mode for straightforward corrections
 - Works across all macOS applications
 - Minimal RAM and CPU usage when idle
 - Runs natively on Apple Silicon (M1/M2/M3)

+## Usage

+1. Copy text from any application
+2. Click the checkmark icon (✓) in the menu bar and select "Correct Clipboard"
+3. Paste the corrected text where needed
+4. Receive notifications indicating if text was corrected

+### Menu Options

+- **Correct Clipboard**: Manually trigger correction
+- **Minimal Corrections**: Toggle between minimal and standard correction modes
+- **Simple Mode**: Toggle clipboard preservation mode
+- **Settings**: Configure the application behavior

+## How It Works

+The application uses a local language model to correct grammar and improve text readability.
+The model is loaded into memory when the app starts and runs locally on your machine without sending any data to external servers.

+## Troubleshooting

+- **Model Loading Issues**: If the model fails to load, try running `python3 download_model.py` again to re-download it
+- **Notifications Not Showing**: Check macOS notification settings for the app

 ## Installation